Adirondack Mountains: Ecology

 Breeding birds include northern forest specialists not found anywhere else in the state, such as boreal chickadees, Canada jays, spruce grouse, black-backed woodpeckers, common loons and crossbills.
 Mammals include raccoons, beavers, river otters, bobcats, moose, black bears, and coyotes.
 Extirpated or extinct mammals that formerly roamed the Adirondacks include the eastern cougar, eastern elk, wolverine, caribou, eastern wolf, and the Canada lynx.
 Attempted reintroductions of elk and lynx in the 20th century failed for numerous reasons, including poaching, vehicle collisions, and conservation incompetence.

 Nearly 60 percent of the park is covered with northern hardwood forest.
 Above 2600 ft, conditions are too poor for hardwoods to thrive, and the trees become mixed with or replaced by balsam fir and red spruce.
 Above 3500 ft black spruce replace red.
 Higher still, only trees short enough to be covered in snow during the winter can survive.

 A small area on the highest peaks exists above the tree line and has an alpine climate.
+These areas are covered by plants which occupied a large lowland tundra following the most recent period of glaciation.
+The amount of area covered by this ecosystem changes from year to year due to local climate changes, and has been estimated to only cover between 65-85 acre.
+The alpine ecosystem is considered extremely fragile, and was damaged by hikers prior to a 1970s campaign by the Adirondack Mountain Club to preserve it.